 C/G: PUBLICATIONS, PRESS AND PUBLICITY

 SR: [Margery] SPRING RICE PAPERSX: REGIONAL FILES [Files transferred to FPA from branches, federations]

-The records of the FPA were transferred to the Contemporary Medical Archives Centre at the Wellcome Institute (now the Wellcome Library, Archives and Manuscripts department) from the Cardiff University Population Centre (formerly the David Owen Centre) in July 1988.
+The records of the FPA were transferred to the Contemporary Medical Archives Centre at the Wellcome Institute (now the library at Wellcome Collection, Archives and Manuscripts department) from the Cardiff University Population Centre (formerly the David Owen Centre) in July 1988.
 The records had originally been transferred to Cardiff in 1976 from the FPA national office in London when Caspar Brook, the former director of the FPA, moved to take up the position of director of the Centre.

-As well as the records from Cardiff, a few items, found at the FPA national office in the course of a survey of later archives, were also transferred to the Library (1975-1991), these have been incorporated into the main list.
+As well as the records from Cardiff, a few items, found at the FPA national office in the course of a survey of later archives, were also transferred to the library (1975-1991), these have been incorporated into the main list.

 Substantial additional transfers were made between 1990 and 1996 and these were catalogued with the assistance of Heritage Lottery Funding.

 Prior to the FPA formally entering liquidation on 15 May 2019, Wellcome acquired further records from the organisation, forming accessions 2574 and 2498.